Narwhal skull with two extremely long tusks, which are about three times as long as the skull

 During Beta testing articles may only be saved for seven days.

-Curious collections: two-tusked narwhal
+Curious collections: Two-tusked narwhal

-Marine mammal expert Richard Sabin takes us through what scientists know - and don't know - about narwhals, also known as unicorns of the sea.
+Our marine mammal expert Richard Sabin takes us through what scientists know – and don’t know – about narwhals, also known as unicorns of the sea.

 Ask a world-leading scientist a silly question, get a fascinating answer.

-Does the Museum have any unicorns?
+Does the Natural History Museum have any unicorns?

 The collection includes a rare, two-tusked specimen and one of two animals that travelled all the way from the Arctic Circle to British waters in 1949.

-Early illustration of two Narwhals, or sea unicorns by E.Cuvier.
+Early illustration of two narwhals, or sea unicorns by E Cuvier.
 One has been depicted with two tusks.

 Unicorns of the sea

-It's also possible that the spiral shape played a big part in informing the way unicorn horns have been depicted from medieval times to today.
+It’s possible that the spiral shape played a big part in informing the way unicorn horns have been depicted from medieval times to today.

-'There is lots of evidence to suggest that the mythology which surrounds the unicorn could be based on the appearance of narwhal tusks that were traded down from the Arctic into Europe,' says Richard.
+“There is lots of evidence to suggest that the mythology which surrounds the unicorn could be based on the appearance of narwhal tusks that were traded down from the Arctic into Europe,” says Richard.

-Marine mammal expert Richard Sabin examines the two-tusked Narwhal specimen on display in the Mammals gallery
+Marine mammal expert Richard Sabin examines the two-tusked Narwhal specimen on display in the Mammals Gallery.

-'Seeing a tusk like that in isolation from anything else, you can imagine you'd be wondering what kind of beast it came from.'
+“Seeing a tusk like that in isolation from anything else, you can imagine you’d be wondering what kind of beast it came from.”

 Why do narwhals have tusks?

-Richard says, 'Although the tusks don't appear externally in the female of the species, if you look inside the upper jaw and remove sections of bone as we have done with a few skulls in our collection, you can see two small, un-erupted tusks.
-They might serve a purpose we're not currently aware of, but they certainly have no external function.
+“Although the tusks don’t appear externally in the female of the species, if you look inside the upper jaw and remove sections of bone as we have done with a few skulls in the collection, you can see two small, un-erupted tusks,” Richard says.
+“They might serve a purpose we’re not currently aware of, but they certainly have no external function.”

-'In the majority of cases, erupted tusks appear only in males and the left-side tusk is the one that tends to emerge, growing with a left-handed spiral.'
+“In the majority of cases, erupted tusks appear only in males and the left-side tusk is the one that tends to emerge, growing with a left-handed spiral.”

-'Very occasionally we see a rare case where the right tusk will also emerge and you'll have quite a freakish-looking double-tusker, but it's a very uncommon occurrence.'
+“Very occasionally we see a rare case where the right tusk will also emerge and you’ll have quite a freakish-looking double-tusker, but it’s a very uncommon occurrence.”

-Close up showing the leftward spiral of a Narwhal tusk
+Close up showing the leftward spiral of a narwhal tusk.

 A very sensitive tooth

-A study from 2014 , showed that the surface of the tusk is actually covered in open pores leading to a central pulp core full of thousands of exposed nerve endings and blood vessels.
+A study from 2014, showed that the surface of the tusk is actually covered in open pores leading to a central pulp core full of thousands of exposed nerve endings and blood vessels.

 Other theories are that male narwhals might use their tusks as a kind of pick to break through or break up channels in the ice, or that the size of the tusk is a visual indicator used by females for mate-selection.